lowRISC/sonata-software/exercises/firmware_auditing/README.md

 However, it may not immediately be clear why the policy failed.
 When designing such a policy, you can see that it may be helpful to have a rule that lets us inspect the details of any sealed capabilities.
-We do this with our final `sealed_capability_info` rule, which constructs ojects storing the contents, key, and compartment of each sealed capability.
+We do this with our final `sealed_capability_info` rule, which constructs objects storing the contents, key, and compartment of each sealed capability.

 > ℹ️ Note the use of unification here.
 > We iterate over `input.compartments` with the non-defined variable `owner`, and then map the value that is bound this variable to the `owner` field of our new object.